5 Ways Women's Bodies Change After 40, And What to Do About It

 It's easy to categorize any new problem as a part of aging.
 It's true that there are things all women will run into: getting closer to menopause and finding it harder to lose weight, for example.
 But is this just how it goes, or should we challenge our seeming fate?

-Let's look at five common but impactful changes that happen to women's bodies at around age 40 and learn what you can do to cope with them.
+Let's look at five common but impactful changes that happen to women's bodies after 40 and learn what you can do to cope with them.

 1. Your progesterone tanks